Privacy Policy

 OpenAI Ireland Limited, Dublin, Ireland

-transfer to third countries only in accordance with Articles 44 et seq.
+if applicable, third-country transfer only in accordance with Art.
+44 et seq.
 GDPR

 Legal bases